bonitasoft/bonita-doc/md/share-a-repository-on-github.md

 * Go to Repositroy > Team > Git > Show History
 * You can now view your commit in the repository history.
 You should have two commits at this stage.
 * Before pushing your commit, pull the remote changes
 * Go to Repositroy > Team > Git > Pull.
 This will fetch the remote and try to merge or rebase new commits into your local branch.
 A pull can put the repository in a **conflicting state** if the merge cannot be figured out by git.
-Conlicting files can be merge using the Git Staging view.
+Conlicting files can be merged using the Git Staging view.
 * In the Git Staging view you can see that your local master branch is ahead by 1 commit ([master ↑1])
 * Now that we are in synch with the remote we can safely push our commit, go to Repositroy > Team > Git > Push.
 Click on `Preview >` and on `Push`

+## Add, Commit and Push shortcut

+* Make a change on the diagram and save it
+* Go to Repositroy > Team > Git > Commit...
+* Enter a commit message and click on `Commit and Push`